 - 4 slices provolone cheese cheddar cheese, or your cheese of choice

 - Coat a large, nonstick skillet with nonstick spray, or brush with oil or butter so that you have a light coating.
 Heat the skillet over medium low.
 Place two slices of meatloaf on the skillet.
-Cook on each side for until the meatloaf is lightly browned in places and warmed through, about 3 minutes per side.
+Cook on each side until the meatloaf is lightly browned in places and warmed through, about 3 minutes per side.
 If your bread is larger than the meatloaf slices, you can grill a few extra slices, then piece a few together for each sandwich (the cheese will hold the pieces together).

 - Meanwhile, spread one side of each slice of bread with a thin layer of mayo (or Greek yogurt) and the other with a thin layer of buttery spread, spreading the butter all the way to the edges.
 Remove the meatloaf slices from the skillet.
 Lay 2 slices of bread in the skillet, buttered-sides down.
-Top each with a slice of cheese, slice of warmed meatloaf, and any other desired toppings.
-Lay another slices of bread on top, buttered-sides up.
+Top each with a slice of cheese, a slice of warmed meatloaf, and any other desired toppings.
+Lay another slice of bread on top, buttered-sides up.

 - Grill the meatloaf sandwiches on each side until the bread is toasted and the cheese is melted, about 2 to 4 minutes per side (be patient!
 Low-and-slow guarantees melted cheese and crisp, but not burned bread).
 Repeat with the remaining two sandwiches.
-Let sandwiches cool a few minutes before serving.
+Let sandwiches cool for a few minutes before serving.

 - TO STORE: Refrigerate leftover meatloaf sandwich in an airtight storage container for up to 1 day.

 - TO REHEAT: Rewarm leftovers in a skillet on the stovetop over medium-low heat or with a panini press, or enjoy sandwich cold.